Roshpdl/Muitimedia-Programming/README.md

 # Processing 4

-Programs Written For Multimedia Programming and Desgn Few interesting projects to try out creative coding using Processing and PureData
+Programs/Assignmetns Written For Course Multimedia Programming and Design (CS276) Few interesting projects to try out creative coding using Processing and PureData

 Skills Obtained: